isaaxh/isaaxh/README.md

 [LinkedIn](https://www.linkedin.com/in/isaac-hussain)

 Languages & Tool:
-HTML5, CSS3, JavaScript, React JS, Git, Github, Figma
+HTML5, CSS3, JavaScript, React JS, TypeScript, Git, Github, Figma

 <!---
 isaaxh/isaaxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.